Mike d'Abo: Early years

+Career

-Band of Angels
+A Band of Angels

 His musical career began while he was still at Harrow School.
 He had minor success with a group of Old Harrovians, A Band of Angels, that had their own comic strip in a UK pop music weekly, Fab 208.
 A Band of Angels did not make the big time and d'Abo later reflected on what had gone wrong for them: "We weren't right for each other.
 We weren't a group.
 They didn't want me to be too outstanding, a thing that happens naturally in most groups....
 Also we looked old-fashioned when we started.
 I knew I looked wrong but I didn't want to change, I looked like me and what I am.
 It is just lucky that fashion now agrees with me" (Rave, November 1966).

 Manfred Mann

 In July 1966, after leaving A Band of Angels, D’Abo joined Manfred Mann, an established chart-topping group, as a replacement for lead singer Paul Jones, who was leaving to start a solo career.
 Comparisons between d'Abo and Jones (whom d'Abo physically resembled) became a media preoccupation at the time of the switch, but d'Abo wasted little time dwelling upon it.
 "I enjoy being with the group," he told Pete Goodman.
 "We really do have an enormously wide range of musical tastes among us."

 D'Abo's first big hit with Manfred Mann was "Semi-Detached Suburban Mr James".
-It was nearly recorded with "Mr Jones" in the title before it occurred to the group that it might be interpreted as being an implied reference to Paul Jones.
-D'Abo first recorded the As Is album (with the attaching single Dylan's "Just Like a Woman").
+It was nearly recorded with "Mr Jones" in the title before it occurred to the group that it might be interpreted as a reference to Paul Jones.
+D'Abo then helped record Manfred Mann's As Is album (with the attaching single of the Bob Dylan-penned "Just Like a Woman").
 All of the UK Fontana and US Mercury releases featured d'Abo.

 He composed and produced Chris Farlowe's "Handbags and Gladrags", a hit single (which was also notably recorded by Rod Stewart and Stereophonics and subsequently became the theme music to the BBC television show The Office) and "The Last Goodbye".
 He also wrote two songs recorded by Rod Stewart on Immediate Records: "Little Miss Understood" and "So Much to Say (So Little Time)".
-With d'Abo fronting, Manfred Mann enjoyed numerous hits, including "Ragamuffin Man", "Ha Ha Said the Clown", "My Name is Jack" and the Dylan-penned number one hit, "Quinn the Eskimo (The Mighty Quinn)", which they retitled as simply "Mighty Quinn".
+With d'Abo fronting, Manfred Mann enjoyed numerous hits, including "Ragamuffin Man", "Ha!
+Ha!
+Said the Clown", "My Name is Jack" and the Dylan-penned number one hit, "Quinn the Eskimo (The Mighty Quinn)", which they retitled simply "Mighty Quinn".
 Manfred Mann subsequently disbanded in 1969.